Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Materials and methods

 \subsection{Synthesis and sample preparation:}

-{ N-isopropylacrylamide (NIPAM, 99\%), N, N$^{\prime}$-methylenebisacrylamide (MBA, 99.5\%), sodium dodecyl sulfate (SDS) and potassium persulfate (KPS) (99.9\%) were purchased from Sigma-Aldrich.
-Potassium chloride (KCl, $\le$99.0\%) and sucrose ($\le$99.5\% ) were also procured from Sigma-Aldrich.
+{ N-isopropylacrylamide (NIPAM, 99\%), N, N$^{\prime}$-methylenebisacrylamide (MBA, 99.5\%), sodium dodecyl sulfate (SDS), potassium persulfate (KPS) (99.9\%), potassium chloride (KCl, $\le$99.0\%) {and} sucrose ($\le$99.5\% ) were procured from Sigma-Aldrich.
 Sodium chloride (NaCl, purity 99\%) was purchased from Labort Fine Chem Pvt.
 Ltd. All the chemicals were used as received without any further purification.

-The synthesis process followed in this study was the same as reported in a previous work~\cite{mcphee1993poly}.
-7.0 gm NIPAM, 0.7 gm MBA and 0.03 gm SDS were dissolved in 470 ml MilliQ water (Millipore Corp.) in a three-necked round-bottom (RB) flask.
+The synthesis process followed in this study was the same as reported in a previous work \cite{mcphee1993poly, varga2001effect}.
+7.0 gm NIPAM, 0.7 gm MBA and 0.03 gm SDS were dissolved in 470 ml Milli-Q water (Millipore Corp.) in a three-necked round-bottom (RB) flask.
 The solution was then stirred at 600 RPM and purged with N$_{2}$ gas for 30 minutes to create an inert environment for subsequent polymerization.
 The temperature inside the RB flask was raised to 70$^{\circ}$C, after which 0.28 gm KPS dissolved in 30 ml Milli-Q water was introduced.
 The introduction of KPS initiated a polymerization reaction that continued for 4 hours.
 The suspension was then cooled down to room temperature.
 Four successive rounds of centrifugations at 20,000 RPM for 60 minutes each were conducted to remove unused SDS, the remaining monomers, and other impurities.
 After every round of centrifugation, the supernatant was discarded and replaced by fresh Milli-Q water.
-After the fourth round of centrifugation, the samples were completely dried.
+After the fourth round of centrifugation, the samples were completely dry.
 The dried particles were ground into fine powder for further use.
-The spherical PNIPAM particles synthesized using this process have a core-shell structure, with the inner core exhibiting high polymer density and the peripheral shell having low polymer density~\cite{varga2001effect}.
+The spherical PNIPAM particles synthesized using this process have a core-shell structure, with the inner core exhibiting high polymer density and the peripheral shell having low polymer density \cite{varga2001effect,fullbrandt2013dielectric}.

 Dense aqueous PNIPAM suspensions were prepared by adding dry PNIPAM powder to Milli-Q water.
-To prepare PNIPAM-additive mixtures, aqueous solutions of specific additive concentrations were first prepared by adding NaCl, KCl or sucrose in water.
+To prepare PNIPAM-additive mixtures, aqueous solutions of additive{s of specific} concentrations were first prepared by adding NaCl, KCl or sucrose in water.
 A fixed amount of dry PNIPAM powder was next added to the additive solutions.
 All the dense suspensions thus prepared were stirred very gently over a period of 48 to 72 hours to ensure homogeneity and stored in a refrigerator at a temperature of 4$^{\circ}$C for future use. }